Convergence of clock processes in random environments and ageing in the p-spin SK model: Introduction and main results

-\begin{remark} The limiting measure $\nu$ may be deterministic or random. \end{remark}
+\begin{remark*} The limiting measure $\nu$ may be deterministic or random. \end{remark*}

-\begin{remark} The second condition in Condition (A2-1) is in most cases a direct consequence of the first one, together with some condition on the chain $J_n$.
-For instance, if\\ $\sup_{x\in\VV_n}\sum_{x'\in \VV_n}p_n(x,x')^2 \rightarrow 0$, then \eqv(3.prop1.01) follows from \eqv(3.prop1.0). \end{remark}

-\begin{theorem}\TH(main.1) Assume that for a given initial distribution, $\mu_n$, and constants $a_n,c_n, \th_n$, Conditions (A2-1), (A2-1), (A3-1) and (A0') hold $\P$-a.s., resp. in $\P$-probability.
-Then the sequence of random stochastic process $S^b_n$ converges to the process $S_\nu$, weakly on the Skorokhod space $D[0,\infty)$ equipped with the $J_1$-topology, $\P$-almost surely, resp. in $\P$-probability. \end{theorem}
+\begin{theorem} Assume that for $\mu_n=\pi_n$ and for sequences $a_n$, $c_n$, $\ell_n$ and $\ell_n\leq\theta_n\ll a_n$, Conditions~\ref{coa1.1},~\ref{coa2.1},~\ref{coa3.1} and~\ref{coa0'} hold $\P$-a.s., respectively in $\P$-probability.
+Then the sequence of random stochastic process $S^b_n$ converges to the process $S_\nu$, weakly in the Skorokhod space $D[0,\infty)$ equipped with the $J_1$-topology, $\P$-almost surely, respectively in $\P$-probability. \end{theorem}

-\subsection{Application to the $p$-spin SK model.}
+\subsection{Application to the $p$-spin SK model}

-Theorem \thv(main.1) is the central result of this paper.
-It provides a very nice tool to prove convergence results of clock processes almost surely with respect to the random environment, i.e. the physically desirable mode.
+Theorem~\ref{main.1} is the central result of this paper.
+It provides a very nice tool to prove convergence results of clock processes almost surely with respect to the random environment, that is the physically desirable mode.
 It is capable of dealing with correlations that have an effect, such as are present in the $p$-spin SK model.
 In this model, the underlying graphs $\VV_n$ are the hypercubes $\S_n=\{-1,1\}^n$.
-The random environment is given by a Gaussian , $H_n$, indexed by $\S_n$, with zero mean and covariance \be\Eq(pspin.1) \E H_n(x)H_n(x') =nR_n(x,x')^p, \ee where $R_n(x,x')\equiv \frac 1n \sum_{i=1}^n x_ix'_i$.
-The mean holding times, $\t(x)$, are given in terms of $H_n$ by \be\Eq(pspin.2) \t_n(x)\equiv \exp(\b H_n(x)), \ee with $\b\in \R_+$ the inverse temperature.
-The Markov chain, $J_n$, is chosen as the simple random walk on $\S_n$, i.e. \be\Eq(pspin.3) p_n(x,x')= \ee
+On $\S_n$ we consider a Gaussian process, $H_n$, with zero mean and covariance